getnuvo/pipelines-selfhost/docs/Aws/custom-domain-setup.md

 <aside>

-> ⚠️ If using Cloudflare, ensure Proxy = DNS Only
+> ⚠️ If you use Cloudflare, start with DNS Only; proxied mode may break TLS/host-header validation depending on your setup
->
-> API Gateway does not work through Cloudflare's orange-cloud proxy.

 </aside>